documentation-as-code/ci-cd-for-documentation/slides/README.md

 - [VS Code markdownlint extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)

 <!--
 We use linters to check code "doc" quality.

 2 types of linters
 - CLI: to be integrated in the pipeline
-- Editor: check syntax as you type
+- Editor: check syntax as you type, before commit and push

 -->